Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Weld side

-The weld throat section location is displayed as a red (min throat thickness) and green line (local Y coordinate).
+The weld throat section location is displayed as a red (throat thickness) and green lines.
 The location can be flipped using the property “Weld Side”.

 • For a model without weld elements the user may select one specific side for a single sided weld (Top or Bottom).